db47h/ngaro/README.md

 	ok  bye

-## Support for 32/64 bits images on all architectures
+## Support for 32/64 bits memory images on all architectures

-Since v2.0.0, the Cell type (the base data type in Ngaro VM) is Go's int.
+Since v2.0.0, the default Cell type (the base data type in Ngaro VM) is Go's int.
 This means that depending on the target you compile for, it will be either 32 or 64 bits.
 The retro command line tool supports loading and saving retro memory images where Cells can be either size.
 For example, to quickly get started you can do this:

 	echo "save bye" | \
 	retro -image vm/testdata/retroImage -ibits 32 -o retroImage